TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Identifier Construction Rule
 An issue is uniquely identified by the ordered triple (owner, repo, issue_number), where:
-- owner is the repository owner (user or organization)
+- owner: The GitHub user or organization that owns the repository.
-- repo is the repository name
+- repo: The repository name in which the issue exists.
-- issue_number is the repository-scoped numeric
-  identifier assigned at creation.
+- issue_number: The repository-scoped numeric identifier assigned to the issue at creation time.

 ### Addressability (Sender)
 1. Creates a new issue
   - REST API: POST /repos/{owner}/{repo}/issues